makerdao/mips/MIP61/MIP61.md

 ### MIP61c1: Definitions

-- **Recognized Delegates:** Any delegate that has been labelled as a Recognised Delegate by a majority of Governance Facilitators according to a public and consistently applied criteria.
+- **Recognized Delegates:** Any delegate that has been labelled as a Recognized Delegate by a majority of Governance Facilitators according to a public and consistently applied criteria.

 ### MIP61c2: Compensation Formula and Process